tditshwe/C-Sharp-Swingy/README.md

 - Select a previously created hero.

 After choosing a hero the actual game begins.
 The hero needs to navigate a square map with the size calculated by the formula (level - 1) * 5 + 10 - (level % 2).
 For example a hero of level 7 will be placed on a 39X39 map.
 The initial position of the hero is in the center of the map.
 He wins the game if he reaches on of the borders of the map.
-Each turn he can move one position in one of the4 four directions:
+Each turn he can move one position in one of the 4 four directions:

 - North
 - East